Foxes Lair

 Picture

-females have come together to start the communal web
+females in the communal web

 Picture